chainstack/docs/docs/tutorials/trust-fund-account-on-ethereum.md

 ::: tip Ethereum Ropsten testnet
 For illustration purposes, this tutorial uses Ethereum Ropsten testnet.

-For Ethereum mainnet, the steps are exactly the same, except that you would need to use mainnet ether.
+For Ethereum mainnet, the steps are exactly the same, except you need to use mainnet ether.
 :::

 ## Prerequisites